Deci-AI/data-gradients/documentation/source/FeaturesExtraction.md

 - Where it is located in the image

 Full list of segmentation features can be found in `data_gradients.feature_extractors.features.SegmentationMaskFeatures` enum.
+The implementation of the image features extraction can be found in `data_gradients.feature_extractors.segmentation_features_extractor.SemanticSegmentationFeaturesExtractor` class.

 All computed features are stored in a `data_gradients.feature_extractors.FeaturesCollection`.
 This object becomes a final result of the feature extraction step and is passed to the next step - [report generation](Reporting.md).